alexdevid/uspace-server/README.md

 #TODO
+- remove controllers/twig bundle, only socket server should be here
-- move controllers/twig bundle to separate service
+- move some services to http api in separate microservice
+- find some proper solution for documentation and move it out here

+- move this to .Net :-|